gregorhd/interactive_rasterstats/README.md

 1. a list of municipalities by amount of solid waste generated per week in metric tonnes, in descending order;
 2. a list of service providers by amount of uncollected solid waste per week in metric tonnes, in descending order;
 3. choropleth maps visualizing each list using a scalar colormap (blues for (1) and reds for (2)).

-#### Optional customization

-Changing the `stat_select` variable to another statistic supported by rasterstats (such as min, max, mean etc.) is also possible, though then the array algebra and the title of the choropleth maps (via `var_name`) will need to be adjusted accordingly.

 ## Release History